 The admission office takes a comprehensive approach when evaluating applications.
 Each part of the application is taken into consideration: strength of high school curriculum, GPA, essay, extracurricular activities and letters of recommendation.
 William & Mary does not have a minimum GPA or minimum SAT/ACT score for admission; however, our most competitive applicants have taken a rigorous course load including courses such as Calculus, Physics and 4 years of a single foreign language.
 You can increase your competitiveness by taking the highest level courses offered at your school and performing well in them.

 To the surprise of many, William & Mary is a public institution.
 Approximately 2/3 of the students are in-state residents (Virginians).

 - My SAT/ACT scores were not as high as I'd like them.
 Will you still consider my application?

 Do not let your test scores dissuade you from applying.
-Although standardized test scores are an important factor in the admission process, they are not the only factor.
-Study, practice and take the test 2-3 times to help increase your score.
-We will always take the highest math and highest verbal/critical reading score from any SAT examination or the highest ACT composite score.
+SAT/ACT scores are completely optional.
+Although standardized test scores can be an important factor in the admission process, they are not the only factor.
+Study, practice and take the test 2-3 times to help increase your score, if you would like to submit one.
+We superscore, which means will always take the highest math and highest verbal/critical reading score from any SAT examination and the ACT examination.
 If you take both the SAT and ACT, we will use whichever score is higher.